 The company formerly used pneumatic ultrasonic welding technology to assemble the cap but faced multiple challenges including the weld part dimension being less than a quarter of an inch (0.635 cm).

-- The Dukane servo-welder has the ability to precisely control weld speed during the weld phase.
+- The Dukane servo-welder has the ability to precisely control weld speed during the welding phase.

 - The servo-welder initiates plastic part collapse only when a melt has been detected.
 Melt-Detect™ an important feature of Dukane’s patented Melt-Match® technology allows the equipment to intelligently detect melt prior to collapse.